Los Angeles Times: Chandler era

-After Otis' death in 1917, his son-in-law and the paper's business manager, Harry Chandler, took control as publisher of the Times.
+After Otis's death in 1917, his son-in-law and the paper's business manager, Harry Chandler, took control as publisher of the Times.
 Chandler was succeeded in 1944 by his son, Norman Chandler, who ran the paper during the rapid growth in Los Angeles following the end of World War II.
 Norman's wife, Dorothy Buffum Chandler, became active in civic affairs and led the effort to build the Los Angeles Music Center, whose main concert hall was named the Dorothy Chandler Pavilion in her honor.
 Family members are buried at the Hollywood Forever Cemetery near Paramount Studios.
 The site also includes a memorial to the Times Building bombing victims.

 In 1935, the newspaper moved to a new, landmark Art Deco building, the Los Angeles Times Building, to which the newspaper would add other facilities until taking up the entire city block between Spring, Broadway, First and Second streets, which came to be known as Times Mirror Square and would house the paper until 2018.
 Harry Chandler, then the president and general manager of Times-Mirror Co., declared the Los Angeles Times Building a "monument to the progress of our city and Southern California".

 The fourth generation of family publishers, Otis Chandler, held that position from 1960 till 1980.
 Otis Chandler sought legitimacy and recognition for his family's paper, often forgotten in the power centers of the Northeastern United States due to its geographic and cultural distance.
 He sought to remake the paper in the model of the nation's most respected newspapers, such as The New York Times and The Washington Post.
 Believing that the newsroom was "the heartbeat of the business", Otis Chandler increased the size and pay of the reporting staff and expanded its national and international reporting.
 In 1962, the paper joined with The Washington Post to form the Los Angeles Times–Washington Post News Service to syndicate articles from both papers for other news organizations.
 He also toned down the unyielding conservatism that had characterized the paper over the years, adopting a much more centrist editorial stance.